ardadem/graceful-shutdown/README.md

+## Graceful Shutdown

-It's a basic shell script to shutdown gracefully.
+It's a basic shell script to shutdown gracefully for my i3.